 AKARA People+Planet Gold

-Sourced from: A blend of pure gold with 50% from Recycled sources and 50% from small scale (ASM) mining sources.*
+Sourced from: A blend of pure gold from Recycled sources, small scale (ASM) mining sources and (as of 2026) Single Mine Origin (SMO).

 This is the default gold for all of FTJCo's work and is include in the base price of all of the made to order designs on our site.

 Traceability: The recycled portion follows the same traceability standard listed above.
 The small scale mining portion is sourced from specific communities that change from time to time.
-The origin of this gold is listed on FTJCo client invoices along with the unique lot and serial number for the AKARA gold.
+The SMO gold is traceable back to the mine of origin.
+The origin four our gold is listed on FTJCo client invoices along with the unique lot and serial number for the AKARA gold.

 Benefication Claims: This gold is exclusive to FTJCo provides both a social (People) and environmental (Planet) benefit.
 As such it overcomes the limitations of the other sources listed above.

-Click here to learn more about why we don't use lower gold karats such as 14K.
+Click here to learn more about why we don't manufacture in lower gold karats such as 14K.